robfatland/digitaltwin/README.md

 <img src="https://github.com/robfatland/digitaltwin/blob/main/i/arduino_ide_example_sketches.png" alt="drawing" width="500"/>

+### ATTest sketch

+#### Motivation and Digression

+We want to issue commands to the cellular modem, eventually to include 'send this string to an endpoint on the internet'.
+To do this we talk to the Arduino via serial port; and the Arduino in turn passes the message along to the cellular modem via a second serial port.
+The traffic goes both ways: The cellular modem replies with some message (2nd serial connection) which the Arduino sends back (first serial connection) to the Arduino IDE.
+This works great with one important exception: 0x1a is interpreted by the SIM7000 cellular modem as '<end of message>' but there is no way to send this (it is ctrl-z) from the IDE to the Arduino.
+Eventually we will modify the `ATTest` sketch (which is doing this simple message passing in its execution loop) to flag a different keyboard character that we *can* send, probably the backtick **`\``**, and convert that to 0xa1.
+Now with this in mind we proceed to loading up the ATTest sketch to facilitate some manual communication with the SIM7000.

 Open an example sketch: Use the IDE File > Examples > DFRobot_SIM7000 menu to select sketch **`DFRobotSIM7000ATTest`**.
 This sketch is the model for how to build cellular modem interactivity into the Arduino when it runs autonomously.
 This is one of two such modes, the other being interactively working with the cellular modem by means of a serial